turing-complete/temperature/time/README.md

 # Time

-The package provides algorithms for simulating concurrent applications running on multiprocessor platforms.
+The package provides algorithms for simulating applications running on multiprocessor platforms.

 ## [Documentation][doc]